 Andrea González-Ramírez is a New York City-based journalist from Vega Alta, Puerto Rico.
-She is a Senior News and Politics Writer for Refinery29, a leading digital outlet for millennial women.
+She is a Senior News and Politics Writer for Refinery29, a leading digital outlet for millennial women, and an Ida B. Wells fellow at Type Investigations.
 The stories she’s most passionate about are those showing the impact policy can have on someone’s everyday life.

 Some of her recent work includes an analysis of Sen. Elizabeth Warren’s 2020 campaign proposals, a feature on Hurricane Maria’s impact on the mental health of Puerto Ricans, and an original series about women of color running for office in 2018, including an exclusive interview with Rep. Alexandria Ocasio-Cortez prior to her primary win.